May 29, 2026

 A management consultant feeling overwhelmed might see a counselor for burnout symptoms and underlying emotional issues affecting sleep and concentration, work with a coach to redesign workload, develop better boundaries, and build leadership habits, and talk with a mentor about long-term career choices.
 Whether to stay in consulting or transition to an industry role.
 Each professional addresses a different dimension of the same person's life.

-Choose counseling when you are experiencing persistent low mood, anxiety, or emotional pain lasting weeks or months; symptoms influencing daily functioning, such as sleep problems or difficulty concentrating; past traumas that continue to affect your present life; grief or major loss; thoughts of self-harm or feeling unable to cope; or substance abuse.
+Choose counseling when you are experiencing persistent low mood, anxiety, or emotional pain lasting weeks or months; symptoms influencing daily functioning, such as sleep problems or difficulty concentrating; past traumas that continue to impact your present life; grief or major loss; thoughts of self-harm or feeling unable to cope; or substance abuse.
 If you are unsure whether your situation requires a mental health professional, a brief consultation with a licensed counselor can help clarify.

 Choose coaching when you are generally stable emotionally but feeling stuck on goals, wanting to improve performance at work or in life, preparing for a transition like promotion or starting a business, looking to develop specific skills, seeking accountability for changes you want to make.
 Or returning to work after a career break.
 Coaching works well when you have the capacity to take action but need support clarifying direction and staying accountable.

-Choose mentoring when you want to understand a profession or organisation better, plan a long-term career path with input from someone who has been there, learn from real-world experience rather than theory, build your professional network, or understand unwritten rules and dynamics in your workplace.
+Choose mentoring when you want to understand a profession or organization better, plan a long-term career path with input from someone who has been there, learn from real-world experience rather than theory, build your professional network, or understand unwritten rules and dynamics in your workplace.

 Maria, a marketing director in Berlin, lost her job during company restructuring.
 She worked with a counselor for three months to process the emotional impact of the redundancy, then engaged a career coach for focused sessions on her job search strategy.
 Throughout, she met monthly with a mentor from a professional association who shared connections and industry insight.